 This is a major game theoretical feature of the protocol.

-Everyone understands that if worse comes to worst, MakerDAO will alway be able to give DAI holders the equivalent value in assets.
+Everyone understands that if worse comes to worst, MakerDAO will always be able to give DAI holders the equivalent value in assets.

 For example, if you have 100 DAI you can always claim $100 worth of, say, ETH.

-Bu.. buttt…but what if DAI crypto collateral crashes too quickly
+Bu.. buttt…but what if the value of the collateralized asset crashes too quickly

 Firstly, yes it could happen that prices crash quickly.

 Actually, it has happened and when MakerDAO only had ETH as collateral it was a problem.